ChristopherGS/node_stripe_taxamo/readme.md

 2. Install front end dependencies with bower (cd into 'site' folder and do bower install)
 3. Replace Stripe and Taxamo Public and Private keys with yours in the config file and in index.html
 4. Setup Stripe webhooks for Taxamo as explained here: http://www.taxamo.com/doc/payment_providers/braintree/subscriptions/
-5. Setup Stripe webhooks (in your Stripe dashboard) according to the webhooks route
+5. Setup Stripe webhooks (in your Stripe dashboard) according to the webhooks route - you may need to deploy your app to test the webhooks
 6. Run the server (node server.js)